 |128 NORTH OGDEN||800||800||549||69%||69%|

 |158 VALLEY VIEW||550||8||X||750||520||95%||69%|

 The Principal of a school that is requiring a new open enrollment form for incoming 7th or 10th grade strudents must notify parents by mail that they must reapply to continue at the next level school.

-Open Enrollment Application forms are available at all schools (also through the link at the top of this page) and accepted at the designated school during the window.
+Open Enrollment Application forms are available at all schools (also through the link at the top of this page) and accepted at the designated "open enrollment" schools during this application time frame.

 By this date parent/student are generally notified of acceptance or denial of an Open Enrollment request.